This section is intended as a resource and guide for members - an example of best practice in the field of volunteer management.

 Values - As defined by “Wikipedia”, Values can be defined as broad preferences concerning appropriate courses of action or outcomes.
 As such, values reflect a person's sense of right and wrong or what "ought" to be.
 Values tend to influence attitudes and behavior. (core beliefs that guide actions)

-Standards of Practice - As co-author of the original 2006 and the revised 2012 Canadian Code for Volunteer Involvement, VMPC encourages all member organizations to follow the Code.
+Standards of Practice - As co-author of the original 2006 and the revised 2012 and 2017 Canadian Code for Volunteer Involvement, VMPC encourages all member organizations to follow the Code.
 VMPC has adopted the Canadian Code for Volunteer Involvement.
 The Code is how organizations involve volunteers and helps organizations ensure they are using these valuable resources effectively and efficiently.

 Code of Ethics - Here you will find VMPC’s Code of Ethics - the full version and a poster version for easy access.
 Codes of Ethics outline how we, as professionals, behave and act in our role.
 They help us consider and address issues such as volunteers performing what should be paid work, and inclusiveness and diversity within the communities we serve.